eoiny/Irish-rental-market/README.md

 This a data visualisation that uses d3js, and boostrap to illuminate the publically available dataset published by the PTRB.

 The current version is the first working draft and needs to be refactored and rationalised.
-See demo [here].
+See demo [here](http://www.eol.as/viz/multiples/).

 It based on two tutorials:
 * Mike Bostock's  [Let’s Make a Map](http://bost.ocks.org/mike/map/).